ESGF/esgf-ansible/README.md

 ansible-playbook -v -i hosts.test stop.yml [ --tags "stop tags" ]
 ```

-Multiple playbooks may be specfified and executed in the order specified.
+Multiple playbooks may be specfified and are executed in the order specified.
 For example, to restart `cog`, `slcs` and `myproxy`:
 ```
-ansible-playbook -v -i hosts.test stop.yml start.yml --tags "cog,slcs,myproxy"
+ansible-playbook -v -i hosts.test stop.yml start.yml --tags "cog, slcs, myproxy"
 ```

 To start or stop a data-only node use `--limit [data node hostname]`.
 Only the common tags and those associated with data nodes will have an effect.